This statement is made pursuant to section 54 of the Modern Slavery Act 2015 (UK) and constitutes our Modern Slavery Statement for 2021.

 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person's liberty and dignity for another person's gain.
 It is a real problem for millions of people around the world, including many in developed countries, who are being kept and exploited in various forms of slavery.
 Every company is at risk of being involved in this crime through its operations and its supply chain.

-At Intrepid Group, we have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our operation and supply chain.
+At Intrepid, we have a zero-tolerance approach to modern slavery and are fully committed to preventing slavery and human trafficking in our operation and supply chain.
 We have taken concrete steps to tackle modern slavery, as outlined in our statement.
-This statement sets out the actions that we have chosen to understand all potential modern slavery risks related to our business and to implement steps to prevent slavery and human trafficking during the financial year 2019.
-This Statement is Intrepid Group's third Modern Slavery Statement and corresponds to our previous statements and our Global Human Rights Policy.
+This statement sets out the actions that we have chosen to understand all potential modern slavery risks related to our business and to implement steps to prevent slavery and human trafficking during the financial year 2021.
+This Statement is Intrepid's fourth Modern Slavery Statement and corresponds to our previous statements and our Global Human Rights Policy.

 1. Our business

-As a responsible travel business, Intrepid Group is committed to:
+As we prepare to emerge from the pandemic, Intrepid Travel remains a responsible travel business, committed to:

-With more than 2,399 employees, contractors and freelancers in 44 offices globally.
-As a vertically integrated business, we have operational offices called PEAK Destination Management Companies (PEAK DMC), which operate most of our itineraries.
-The vertically integrated company enables us to manage our operations and have greater oversight of our supply chain, as well as identify and mitigate risk areas of modern slavery and trafficking within our business.
-The Intrepid Group Integrated Annual Report for 2019 provides further details on our governance structure.
+As a vertically integrated business, we have operational offices called Destination Management Companies (Intrepid DMC), which operate most of our itineraries.
+The vertically integrated company model enables us to manage our operations and have greater oversight of our supply chain.
+It also enables us to identify and mitigate risk areas of modern slavery and trafficking within our business.
+Intrepid Travel’s 2021 Integrated Report provides further details on our governance structure.

 2. Our supply chain